-Middle School Learning
+MYP for International Middle School Learning

 Self-Awareness and Connections

-Students at this age are in an important phase of personal and intellectual development.
+Middle school students are in an important phase of personal and intellectual development.
 Where the PYP encourages children to explore the world around them, the MYP builds on this by focusing on connections.
 Many lifelong characteristics and patterns are solidified in these years, and we want students to be strong and healthy learners.

 TCIS programs provide guided opportunities for introspection and self-discovery.
 As students begin to understand their strengths, weaknesses, and goals, their learning becomes deep and personally relevant.